Current: 3.90% (through Sept. 30, 2017)

-An INPRS annuity is a set amount of money paid to you if you choose to convert your ASA account into a monthly benefit payment.
-Remember, your Annuity Savings Account is one part of your two-part PERF or TRF plan.
+An INPRS annuity is a set amount of money paid to you if you convert your ASA account into a monthly benefit payment.

 Am I required to convert my Annuity Savings Account into an annuity payment when I retire?

-No. Converting ASA funds to an annuity from INPRS is one option for retiring members.
-It is not a requirement.
+No. Converting ASA funds to an annuity from us is an option, not a requirement.
 The goal of annuities is to provide a steady stream of income during retirement.
-Remember, your Annuity Savings Account is one part of your two-part PERF or TRF plan.

-If I annuitize my ASA account, how has INPRS calculated the monthly benefit?
+If I annuitize my ASA account, how do you calculate my monthly benefit?

-Working with our actuary, INPRS considers several factors, including:
+Working with our actuary, we consider several factors, including:

 How can I estimate the future value of an annuity?

 Predicting a future market rate for annuities is as difficult as forecasting next year’s mortgage or car loan interest rates.
 However, there are some helpful resources.
 Try our benefit estimate calculator if you’re near retirement.
 To learn more, see Information Regarding Annuities.

 What is my last day at work if I want to annuitize at a particular market rate?